pairing4good/java-learning-two/README.md

 ## Getters and Setters
 - *** Mosh added validation to a setter Employee.setBaseSalary.
 Figure out a simple way to not do that.

+## Abstraction
+- Abstraction: Reduce complexity by hiding unnecessary details
+- Metaphore:  Remote control for TV has buttons that work with transistors.
+We do not work with them directly.
+Don't care what's under the hood